SBKGit/birthdaywishes/README.md

 Set up a cron job that runs as per your specific time and code is below

 1️⃣ Open the cron editor:

-bash
-Copy
-Edit
 crontab -e

 2️⃣ Add this line to run the script daily at 12 AM UK time (or 5:30 AM IST):

-bash
-Copy
-Edit
 30 5 * * * /usr/bin/python3 /Users/shireesh.kantharaj/Documents/birthdays.py
 (Replace /usr/bin/python3 with your actual Python path, check with which python3)

 3️⃣ Save & Exit.

-4️⃣ Verify if cron is running:
+4️⃣ Verify if cron is running: crontab -l

-bash
-Copy
-Edit
-crontab -l
-5️⃣ Check logs if it runs correctly:
+5️⃣ Check logs if it runs correctly: grep CRON /var/log/syslog

-bash
-Copy
-Edit
-grep CRON /var/log/syslog